MicrosoftDocs/entra-docs/docs/identity/users/convert-external-users-internal.md

 1. Browse to **Identity** > **Users** > **All users**.

 1. Select an external user.
-1. As shown in the image below, select **Convert to internal user**
+1. As shown in the image, select **Convert to internal user**

 :::image type="content" source="media/convert-external-users-internal/user-properties.png" alt-text="Screenshot showing the user properties with a red box around the Convert to Internal user option":::

 1. In the **Convert to internal user** section, you need to finalize a couple of steps:
-    1. A **user principal name**, This value will be the new UPN value for the user.
+    1. A **user principal name**, This value is the new UPN value for the user.
 For cloud-only users, the UPN domain must be one that is nonfederated.
 For on-premises synced users, you don't need to provide a UPN.
 The user continues to use the on-premises credentials.
     1. Choose whether you would like an auto generated password
     1. Checkbox for **Change email address**, allows you to specify an optional new mail address for cloud users.
 1. After reviewing the options and making and choices, you can choose **Convert**